PeterHUistyping/M3ashy/README.md

 Please feel free to contact us if you have any questions or suggestions.

-If you found the paper or code useful, please consider citing,
+If you found the paper or code useful, please consider citing:

 ```
 @inproceedings{